wk1093/programming-tutorial/docs/02/index.md

 ## Note
  > From now on, most of the tutorial will have Python and/or C code examples.
 So make sure you have a basic understanding of both languages before continuing.

+If you need help with Python, check out [this](https://www.w3schools.com/python) tutorial.
+If you need help with C, check out [this](https://www.w3schools.com/c/) tutorial.

 [Back](../01/) |
 [Next](../03/)